open-mmlab/mmsegmentation/docs/tutorials/new_modules.md

 To use it, modify the `loss_xxx` field.
 Then you need to modify the `loss_decode` field in the head.
+`loss_weight` could be used to balance multiple losses.

 ```python
 loss_decode=dict(type='MyLoss', loss_weight=1.0))